VChristiaens/special/README.rst

 - calculation of the spectral correlation between channels of an IFS datacube;
 - fitting of input spectra to different grids of models;
-- MCMC or nested sampling of the model grid parameter space;
+- using the MCMC (emcee) sampler to infer posterior distributions on spectral model parameters;
+- using the nested (nestle) sampler to infer posterior distributions on spectral model parameters;
 - searching for the best-fit template spectrum within a given template library.

-The MCMC sampler routine makes use of the `emcee` package (Foreman-Mackey et al. 2013):
+The MCMC sampler routine makes use of the `emcee` package (Foreman-Mackey et al. 2013), while the nested sampler routine relies on the `nestle` package (http://kylebarbary.com/nestle/).
+Either routine:

 - is flexible, as it is usable on any grid of models downloaded by the user (provided a snippet function specifying the format of the input);
-- can fit (additional) blackbody components;
+- can sample the effect of (additional) blackbody components;
 - can sample the effect of extinction;
 - can sample different extinction laws than ISM (parametrised using RV);
 - accepts either uniform or Gaussian priors for each model parameter;